nkhensaniblocks23-hue/Divine-dining-project/README.md

   - **Menu Items**: Customize how dishes are displayed, including hover effects and image sizes.
   - **Buttons**: Update button styles for interactivity, including hover effects that enhance user engagement.

-### Adding New Pages

-- If you wish to expand the site, you can create additional pages with relevant content.
-Ensure to link new pages through the navigation bar by updating the `nav` section in the HTML files.

----

 ## Author

 **Your Name (Nkhensani)**
 Passionate web developer dedicated to creating user-friendly, visually appealing websites.
 With a focus on best practices, my aim is to ensure that every project delivered offers an engaging experience to users while remaining easy to maintain and update.

----

 ## Changelog